PashamSwathi/Swathi-Portfolio/README.md

 # Swathi Reddy - Portfolio Website

 This is my personal developer portfolio, showcasing my professional experience, skills, and featured projects.
-The website is fully responsive and built using HTML, CSS, and JavaScript with the Materialize CSS framework.
-It includes smooth navigation using ScrollSpy and dynamic typing animations powered by Typed.js.
+The website is fully responsive and built using HTML, CSS, and JavaScript with the Materialize CSS framework.It includes smooth navigation using ScrollSpy and dynamic typing animations powered by Typed.js.

 ## 🚀 Features
 - Fully responsive design